 Prometric communicates confidential score reports according to the chart above.
 Please do not contact the Judicial Council for your examination scores.
 Any communications concerning your examination results should be addressed to Prometric as the test administrator.
 To protect your privacy and to maintain the confidentiality of this information, Prometric will not give examination results over the phone.

 Please note that your examination results will be shared with the Judicial Council and the National Center for State Courts.
-Your examination results will not be made public.

 Appeals Process